 What I love most about homeschooling is that we have the opportunity to make almost any activity part of our lives an educational experience.

 Movie nights are a great way to make a family activity double as homeschooling.
 The best part?
-You all will be making memories, having fun while your kids are learning!
+You all will be making memories and having fun while your kids are learning!

 5 Ways to Make Movie Nights a Part of Your Homeschool